 Achalasia occurs when nerves in the esophagus become damaged.
 As a result, the esophagus becomes paralyzed and dilated over time and eventually loses the ability to squeeze food down into the stomach.
 Food then collects in the esophagus, sometimes fermenting and washing back up into the mouth, which can taste bitter.
 Some people mistake this for gastroesophageal reflux disease (GERD).
 However, in achalasia the food is coming from the esophagus, whereas in GERD the material comes from the stomach.

 There's no cure for achalasia.
-But symptoms can usually be managed with minimally invasive therapy or surgery.
+Once the esophagus is paralyzed, the muscle cannot work properly again.
+But symptoms can usually be managed with endoscopy, minimally invasive therapy or surgery.

 Achalasia symptoms generally appear gradually and worsen over time.
 Signs and symptoms may include: